nib-docs/frontend/README.md

 [npm](https://www.npmjs.com/) is the package manager used for downloading, installing and managing our frontend tools and dependencies.

-A "package" consists of one or more files (and isn't limited to just JavaScript files) and a [manifest file](https://docs.npmjs.com/files/package.json) that contains meta data about the package.
+A "package" consists of a [manifest file](https://docs.npmjs.com/files/package.json) containing meta data about the package and one or more files, and isn't limited to just JavaScript files.

 #### browserify